Passwords Aren't Dead — You're Just Using Them Wrong

-By contrast, biometric technologies such as fingerprint readers, iris scanners and typing analyzers always have to accept a certain margin of error, because biology is fuzzy.
+By contrast, biometric technologies such as fingerprint readers, iris scanners and voice or typing analyzers always have to accept a certain margin of error, because biology is fuzzy.
 Voices, faces and lighting all change, and a biometric reader has to take that into account.

 Passwords are technology-agnostic and backward-compatible.
 They're just a (relatively) short string of text.
-Every operating system made in the past half century — Windows, Mac, Unix, Android, iOS, IOS, TRSDOS, BeOS, Symbian, AmigaOS, whatever — can handle a password.
+Every operating system made in the past half century — Windows, Mac, Unix, Linux, Android, iOS, IOS, MS-DOS, TRSDOS, BeOS, Symbian, AmigaOS, whatever — can handle a password.